PHARMACY AND PRESCRIPTION PLAN INFORMATION

 Prescription drugs are a vital part of your health care coverage.
 If you have prescription drug coverage through Blue Cross and Blue Shield of Illinois (BCBSIL), this information can help you and your doctor get the most from your prescription drug coverage.

-If you are a BCBSIL member, log in to your Blue Access for MembersSM (BAMSM) account to check your drug list and learn more about your prescription drug benefits.
+If you are a BCBSIL member, log in to Blue Access for MembersSM (BAMSM) to check your drug list and learn more about your prescription drug benefits.
 Be sure to review your benefit materials for details.
 If you have any questions about your prescription drug benefits, call the number on your member ID card.

 Prescription Drug List

 A drug list is a list of drugs that are covered under your prescription drug benefit.
 How much you pay out of pocket is determined by whether your drug is on the list and at what coverage level, or tier.
 A generic drug is often at the lower tier.
 See if your drug is covered.